My friends dad would always accuse me of being a bad influence on his son.

 I can see how he got there; I fit the description.

 I was a bit of a motorhead at that time in my life.
 Lots of dirty, grease-covered jeans and t-shirts.
 My parents were in the middle of a pretty-public, pretty-messy divorce that included regular visits to our house by the police.
-I wasn’t doing great in school and my future plans were not well formed.
+I wasn’t doing great in school and my future plans were not well formed…and we were poor.

 He, on the otherhand, was a model father.

 Very involved in his children’s lives.
 A pillar in his work and respected in the building community.
 White stone house, with a long, winding driveway, on more than an acre of ground.
-New station wagons in the white stone detatched garage every couple years.
+New wood-panelled-side station wagons in the white stone detatched garage every couple years.
 Very involved at the church.
 A man who valued work ethic, god, and discipline and who did his best to instill those values in his kids.
-Their lives were orchestrated and planned fully for them by their loving parents.
+Their lives were orchestrated and planned fully for them by their loving parents…and they had money.

 Little did he know, but I was actually one of the better influences on his son at that point in time.